NTAP’s mission, “Accelerating the development of effective therapeutics for plexiform and cutaneous neurofibromas” is achieved via four mechanisms:

 4) Streamlining the Research Process

-We work hard to identify critical gaps in knowledge that limit the development of therapeutics for plexiform neurofibromas and then recruit scientists with innovative ideas to address these gaps.
+We work hard to identify critical gaps in knowledge that limit the development of therapeutics for cutaneous and plexiform neurofibromas and then recruit scientists with innovative ideas to address these gaps.
 The grants process is targeted to specific research questions and designed to provide quick feedback and funding.
-NTAP is poised to provide funding and other resources to investigators, allowing basic science discoveries to be aggressively translated into therapeutics for plexiform neurofibromas.
+NTAP is poised to provide funding and other resources to investigators, allowing basic science discoveries to be aggressively translated into therapeutics for cutaneous and plexiform neurofibromas.